Kernodle Center History

 First year of tracking courses linked with a service component.

 Office of Volunteer Programs and Leadership moves to Student Affairs.

 Office of Volunteer Programs forms as part of the Provost’s Office.

 First year of tracking number of service hours and volunteers (1,187 volunteers / 15,509 hours).

 First paid staff member is hired and funded by grant from the United Church of Christ.

-Habitat volunteers expanded and became Elon Volunteers!
+Habitat volunteers expands and became Elon Volunteers!
 (EV!) as part of the Chaplain’s Office broadening the areas of service.

-Former President Jimmy Carter visits Elon College; during visit he promotes Habitat for Humanity.
+Former President Jimmy Carter visits Elon College and promotes Habitat for Humanity.

 Elon College Habitat for Humanity Chapter is chartered.